tsostarics/PitchMendR/README.md

 ### Tools Sidebar information

 As you inspect files, they will be moved from the set of unchecked files to the set of checked files.
-You can mark all plotted files as checked using the `[Check off all visible files]` button.
+You can mark all plotted files as checked using the `[Check off plotted files]` button.